 Abortion is the opposite of compassion.
 It essentially tells women an appropriate way to deal with a difficult situation is to take away the life of a helpless human being.
 Let us not forget abortion facilities, whose directors and workers claim to be advocates for women’s health and the poor, have been found violating health regulations which put women’s lives in danger and have covered up the work of sex traffickers rather than attempting to rescue the enslaved girls.
-These documented incidents reveal the same pro-abortion facilities that claim to be the bastion of women’s health and rights are not compassionate at all, and they do not look out for the interests of women.
-They are more concerned about their profits and political agendas than they are about the health and best interests of women.

 Being compassionate entails showing concern for the well-being of people and doing what one can to alleviate their suffering.
 It means doing no harm to another human being.
 We need to understand the worldviews behind being pro-life and pro-choice and how they relate to true compassion.